Housing in the United States: Construction and quality

 Poor-quality housing in the United States is associated with increases in chronic illnesses such as asthma and eczema, as well as the negative effects from the persistence of environmental lead (e.g., from lead paint that has not been removed).
 These effects are particularly acute in the dilapidated housing characteristic of dense urban environments.

 In March 2025, spring home-building construction starts fell 11.4% from February amid tariff increases on materials including steel, glass, and lumber, according to a March data report from the U.S. Census Bureau Index of Economic Activity.

 Supply

 The 2021 Surfside condominium collapse briefly focused the country's attention on the structural integrity of its housing.

-There are about 135 million homes in the United States as of 2016.
+There are about 140.5 million homes in the United States as of the 2020 Census.
 Housing researchers generally conclude that the supply of housing in the United States is too low to meet demand, resulting in an affordability crisis.
 Among the renting population, nearly half pay more than 30% of their income toward rent.